facebook/watchman/docs/file-query.md

 `idirname` is the case insensitive version of `dirname`.
 If the watched root is detected as a case insensitive fileystem, `dirname` is equivalent to `idirname`.

-### Relative Roots (since 3.3)
+### Relative roots

+*Since 3.3.*

-Watchman (since 3.3) supports optionally evaluating queries with respect to a path within a watched root.
+Watchman supports optionally evaluating queries with respect to a path within a watched root.
 This is used with the `relative_root` parameter:

 ```json
 ["query", "/path/to/watched/root", {